RahulGorai0206/device_xiaomi_ginkgo/README.md

-# Unified Device Tree for Redmi Note 8/8T (ginkgo/willow)
+# Device Tree for Redmi Note 8 ginkgo

 The Redmi Note 8 (codenamed "ginkgo") is a mid-range smartphone from Xiaomi.
 It was announced in August 2019 and released in October 2019.

-The Redmi Note 8T (codenamed "willow") is a mid-range smartphone from Xiaomi.
-Unlike Redmi Note 8, it does not have a notification LED but instead has a NFC communication module by NXP.
-It was announced and released in November 2019.

 ## Device specifications